bialy69-git/kali-nethunter/README.md

+### Note:

-### This is a forked version from Official Kali Nethuner repo, some modification are made since Official Image are not updated for a long time.
+This is a forked version from Official Kali Nethuner repo, some modification are made since Official Image are not updated for a long time.
 The purpose of this modification is to ensure compatibility with [Magisk Kali Nethunter](https://github.com/atarii/Magisk_Kali_Nethunter).

 ## How to use: